Thika: History

 There are two explanations for the origin of the name Thika.
 One has it coming from the Kikuyu word Guthika, meaning "to bury".
 During a great drought, the Maasai people ventured outside of their normal territories looking for water for their huge herds of cattle.
 Two rivers pass through Kikuyu land, the Thika and the Chania, providing sustenance for the agricultural Kikuyu.
 With both tribes desperate for survival, they fought a bloody battle that left few survivors.
 A mound near Blue Posts Hotel supposedly marks where the slain warriors were buried.
 Thika was also used as a memorial burial site for soldiers who fought in World War II.

 The other theory claims it was derived from the Maasai word Sika meaning "rubbing something off an edge".

 In addition, the area was inhabited by the Akamba tribe and hence was a border region between three communities.

 Towards the end of the 19th century, Europeans and Asians settled Thika, establishing schools, farms, health-care and businesses in the region.
 A monument in the shape of a pillar was erected by the British in the early 1900s in the central business district of Thika, commemorating the founding of Thika as a town.
 The town was given its status by the government gazette in 1924.
 Thereafter it was elevated to a municipality when Kenya gained independence in 1963, and the first mayor was chosen in 1968.

 The town has historical sites like the Mugumo Gardens, which is named for the giant fig tree where the ancient legendary seer Mugo wa Kibiro prophesied.
 Believers claim that all of his prophesies have come to pass.
 According to legend, the fall of the tree would symbolise the fall of British rule in Kenya.
 The British government reinforced the tree to prevent it from falling but it split into two parts and fell in two stages in 1963.
 This land is said to have belonged to the first president, Mzee Jomo Kenyatta.

 Media Stations

 Thika Town is home to a number of media houses, including radio and TV stations.
 There are also several print media houses.

 Chania FM, Kenya

 Chania FM, Kenya is a media outlet under the parent company, Chania Media Prospects.
 Founded in 2019, it is part of several other media outlets managed by the parent company and focuses on the larger Kiambu County and other neighboring counties.
-It becomes the first in Kenya to be a dedicated country music station.
+It is the first radio station in Kenya to be a dedicated country music station.